UoA-eResearch/dashboard-ui/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+[Angular Material schematics](https://material.angular.io/guide/schematics) are also available.
+For example, to generate a Material Table, run `ng generate @angular/material:table <component-name>`.

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `www/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests